 - Manufacturing and monitoring

 Manufacturers must also ensure that their products conform to the type specified in the EC-type examination certificate.

 The directive requires importers and manufacturers of toys to provide documentation such as the Declaration of Conformity, technical documentation, EC type-examination certificate, and test reports.

 Declaration of Conformity

-Annex III of the directive outlines the information that must be included in the DoC, such as the following:
+Annex III of the directive lists the required information that must be included in the DoC, which includes the following:

 - Description of the product design

 - Description of the manufacture

 - Safety assessments